-McHenry has been recognized as a leader of the conservative movement in America.
-He shares the most conservative voting record in Congress on family values issues, according to National Journal.
+Congressman McHenry has been recognized as a leader of the conservative movement in America.
 Having never voted for a tax increase in his career, Congressman McHenry is continually recognized as a “Hero of the Taxpayer” by Americans for Tax Reform.

-Prior to being elected to Congress in 2004 at the age of 29, Patrick McHenry represented the 109th District in the North Carolina House of Representatives.
-He also served as Special Assistant to the Secretary of the U.S. Department of Labor, a post he was appointed to by President Bush.
-Patrick McHenry is a graduate of Ashbrook High School in Gastonia, N.C. and Belmont Abbey College, where he earned a Bachelor of Arts in History.
-Congressman McHenry and his wife Giulia live in Denver, N.C. and worship at Holy Spirit Church.
-On August 15th, 2014 Congressman McHenry and Giulia announced the birth of their first child, a daughter named Cecelia Rose.
+Prior to being elected to Congress in 2004 at the age of 29, Congressman McHenry represented the 109th District in the North Carolina House of Representatives.
+He also served as Special Assistant to the Secretary of the U.S. Department of Labor, a post he was appointed to by President George W. Bush.